Skip to content

 Extra-care housing

-Similar to sheltered housing, but with additional care and support available for people with illnesses or disabilities who wish to have a home of their own.
-Extra-care housing may be an option if living alone at home is difficult, but you do not wish to opt for residential care.
+Similar to sheltered housing, but with additional care and support available.
+It is for people with illnesses or disabilities who wish to have a home of their own.
+Extra-care housing may be an option if living alone at home is difficult, but you do not wish to choose residential care.
 It allows you to have your own home, either rented or bought, with personal care and domestic help readily available.
+Visit out Extra Care Housing page for more information.

 Fairer charging